Short-Term Rental Ordinance Frequently Asked Questions

 The owner will need to affirm on the application form that their property meets the regulations in the Ordinance.

-The contact information of the property owner and management company can be updated, but the permit itself cannot be transferred to a different property or a different property owner.
+The permit cannot be transferred to a different property or a different property owner.

 Short-term rental permits are non-refundable.